 Day 03: Masai Mara Game Reserve

-After breakfast, you will meet up with your guide and head off to Masai Mara and take your lunch boxes with.
+After breakfast, you will meet up with your guide and head off to Masai Mara and take your lunch boxes with you.

 After enjoying your afternoon Kenyan tea and coffee, head out in the afternoon for an exciting game viewing adventure.